People are scared,” Donald Trump said recently, and he was not wrong.

 Gadarian, the political scientist, said, “When people feel anxious, they want to be protected.”
 Trump’s policies, she pointed out, are a literal answer to this desire: protectionist economics; a wall that physically protects the country from outsiders.
 “How do you overcome the threat of terror, of crime, of immigration?
 You say, ‘We will protect the country by building a wall.’”

 Here is a case study in the power of fear in politics.
-Immigration reform has seemed ripe for bipartisan compromise ever since George W. Bush tried to pass it in during his second term.
-Majorities of voters consistently say they support allowing undocumented immigrants to become citizens and oppose mass deportation.
+Immigration reform has seemed ripe for bipartisan compromise ever since President George W. Bush tried to pass it in during his second term.
+Majorities of voters consistently say they support allowing undocumented immigrants to become citizens, and oppose mass deportation.
 Yet the policy has been derailed by intense, concentrated, visceral opposition.
-Meanwhile, the reaction to mass migration has upended the politics of virtually every European nation, from Brexit to France to Scandinavia.
+Meanwhile, the reaction to mass migration has upended the politics of virtually every European nation, including the U.K., France, and the Scandinavian countries.